Activation strain model

 The activation strain model, also referred to as the distortion/interaction model, is a computational tool for modeling and understanding the potential energy curves of a chemical reaction as a function of reaction coordinate (ζ), as portrayed in reaction coordinate diagrams.
 The activation strain model decomposes these energy curves into 2 terms: the strain of the reactant molecules as they undergo a distortion and the interaction between these reactant molecules.
-A particularly important aspect of this type of analysis compared others is that it describes the energetics of the reaction in terms of the original reactant molecules and describes their distortion and interaction using intuitive models such as molecular orbital theory that are capable using most quantum chemical programs.
-Such a model allows for the calculation of transition state energies, and hence the activation energy, of a particular reaction mechanism and allows the model to be used as a predictive tool for describing competitive mechanisms and relative preference for certain pathways.
+An important aspect of this type of analysis compared to others is that it describes the energetics of the reaction in terms of the original reactant molecules, and describes their distortion and interaction using intuitive models such as molecular orbital theory, which are capable of using most quantum chemical programs.
+Such a model allows for the calculation of transition state energies, and hence the activation energy, of a particular reaction mechanism, allowing the model to be used as a predictive tool for describing competitive mechanisms and relative preference for certain pathways.
 In chemistry literature, the activation strain model has been used for modeling bimolecular reactions like S_{N}2 and E2 reactions, transition metal mediated C-H bond activation, 1,3-dipolar cycloaddition reactions, among others.

 Theory

 The activation strain model was originally proposed and has been extensively developed by Bickelhaupt and coworkers.
-This model breaks the potential energy curve as a function of reaction coordinate, ζ, of a reaction into 2 components as shown in equation 1: the energy due to straining the original reactant molecules (∆E_{strain}) and the energy due to interaction between reactant molecules (∆E_{int}).
-The strain term ∆E_{strain} is usually destabilizing as it represents the distortion of a molecule from the equilibrium geometry.
-The interaction term, ∆E_{int}, is generally stabilizing as it represents the electronic interactions of reactants that typically drive the reaction.
+This model breaks the potential energy curve as a function of reaction coordinate, $\zeta$, of a reaction into 2 components as shown in equation 1: the energy due to straining the original reactant molecules ($\Delta E _\mathrm{strain}$) and the energy due to interaction between reactant molecules ($\Delta E _\mathrm{int}$).
+The strain term $\Delta E _\mathrm{strain}$ is usually destabilizing as it represents the distortion of a molecule from the equilibrium geometry.
+The interaction term, $\Delta E _\mathrm{int}$, is generally stabilizing as it represents the electronic interactions of reactants that typically drive the reaction.
 The interaction energy is further decomposed based on an energy decomposition scheme from an approach by Morokuma and the Transition State Method from by Ziegler and Rauk.
 This decomposition breaks the interaction energy into terms that are easily processed within the framework of Kohn-Sham molecular orbital model.
 These terms relate to the electrostatic interactions, steric repulsion, orbital interactions, and dispersion forces as shown in equation 2.